ckeditor/ckeditor5/docs/framework/architecture/core-editor-architecture.md

 The {@link module:core/command~Command#affectsData `affectsData`} flag will also affect the command in {@link features/read-only#related-features other editor modes} that restrict user write permissions.

 <info-box>
 	The `affectsData` flag is set to `true` by default for all editor commands and, unless your command should be enabled when the editor is read-only, you do not need to change it.
-Also, please keep in mind that the flag is immutable during the lifetime of the editor.
+The flag is immutable during the lifetime of the editor.
 </info-box>

 ## Event system and observables